Xelminoe/Microfield-Checker/README.md

     The 3 portals must be mutually linked (forming a triangle).

     If you place more than 3 markers, or markers are not on portals, the script will terminate with a warning.

+    Turn on "Keep all portals" and "Keep all links" if your field spans over one screen.

   Step 2: Run the Script